pablobernabeu/Data-is-present/README.md

 Four participatory, practical workshops in [R](https://www.r-project.org) are on offer, specifically using [RStudio](https://rstudio.com/).
 The reason for choosing R is that it has great packages for creating reproducible reports and dashboards.

 These workshops cover a suite of interrelated tools based on R and Docker.
-The three tools—R Markdown, data dashboards, and Binder environments—are all underlain by freeware, inexpensive applications, and reproducible workflows.
+The three tools—R Markdown, data dashboards and Binder environments—are all underlain by freeware, inexpensive applications and reproducible workflows.
 The usefulness of these tools extends from academia to data science.

-In each session, common challenges are flagged based on multi-levelled, real examples, and resources for further practice are provided.
+In each session, common challenges are flagged based on multi-levelled, real examples and resources for further practice are provided.
 Every workshop has a taught part and a hands-on part.
-The level of the taught content are largely tailored to the audience, and the hands-on part are individually adaptable thanks to easier and tougher tasks available.
+The level of the taught content are largely tailored to the audience, and the hands-on part is individually adaptable thanks to easier and tougher tasks available.
 To fully cater to the possibilities of different audiences, different workshops can be combined into the one session, and the duration can also be tailored.

 *Prerequisites:* R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).